vb64/telegram.email.notify/docs/en/messaging.md

 ```
 /start xxxxxxx
 ```
-Add EmailGateBot to the desired channel as an administrator, and then send the received code to the channel.
+Add EmailGateBot to the desired channel as an administrator, bot must have the rights to publish messages and media content in this channel.
+Then send the received code to the channel.

 The bot will inform you in private the email address for posting messages to this channel.